-Completed 12 th Grade Population Source

-Adults ending custody with the Adults ending custody FACTS

-Secretary for emancipation or runaway will have completed the 12 th grade. with the Secretary for reason of emancipation or Date of Birth

-will have completed the 12 grade. runaway Highest Grade Level

-· Completed Out of Home End Date

-Out of Home End Reason
+Completed 12 th Grade Population Source Adults ending custody with the Adults ending custody FACTS Secretary for emancipation or runaway will have completed the 12 th grade. with the Secretary for reason of emancipation or runaway Date of Birth Highest Grade Level Completed Out of Home End Date Out of Home End Reason Operational Definition In a reporting Month: Numerator: The # of adults in the denom minator who have completed the 12 th grade divided by Denominator : The total # of adults ending custody with the Secretary for reason of emancipation or runaway.

-Operational Definition

-In a reporting Month:

-Numerator: The # of adults in the denominator who have completed the 12 th grade

-divided by

-Denominator : The total # of adults ending custody with the Secretary for reason of emancipation or runaway.